Issa-Compass/dataviz-hackathon/README.md

 ## Evaluation

-**Speed**, **product quality**, and **did you build something we haven't seen before**.
+Speed, product quality, and _"Did you build something we haven't seen from any other candidate before?"_

 Less than 2–3% of candidates who complete this get an offer.
 They build something that makes the other submissions look like prototypes.
 The delta is your technical and product judgment: knowing what to cut, what to polish, and where to do something unexpected.

 Ask yourself: would someone at Issa actually open this instead of asking their analyst?
-Is there a moment in the demo where the response surprises you in a good way?
+Is there a moment in the demo where the response genuinely surprises and wows you?

 That's what we're looking for.